 - Elephant Hills Hotel in Zimbabwe has an 18-hole golf course

-Markets, Shops & Eating Out
+Markets, Shops & Eating Out - Zambia vs Zimbabwe

 Victoria Falls town is an easily walkable 2km from Zimbabwe side of the falls.
-This is a definite tourist town with cafes and bars, a large outdoor market filled with soapstone sculptures and wooden carvings, and the popular Elephant’s Walk Shopping and Artist’s Village which sells higher-end carvings, silver jewellery and hand-painted fabric.
+This is a definite tourist town with cafes and bars, a large outdoor market filled with soapstone sculptures and wooden carvings, and the popular Elephant’s Walk Shopping and Artist’s Village which sells higher-end carvings, silver jewellery and hand-painted fabrics.

 On the Zambian side, the town of Livingstone lies around 10km from the falls.
 Livingstone is a larger town where you can get a better feel for local life.
 There’s decent infrastructure, a museum, and a handful of casual restaurants - although for eating out you’ll find more options across the river in Victoria Falls town.